RaymiiOrg/c_ookieclicker/README.md

 ### Items

-Stolen from the original game.
+The same from the original game.

 - Cursors
 - Grandmas